-NB: I was given dinner for two and accommodation for one evening in exchange for a review, however all opinions are mine alone, and there were no specifications made for the review.
+Disclosure: I was hosted for dinner for two and accommodation for one evening, however all opinions are mine alone, and there were no conditions attached.

 There are so many fabulous aspects about the Norton House Hotel & Spa, that I honestly have a hard time knowing where to begin, but have decided to start with the location.
 The Norton House Hotel is a 10 minute drive from Edinburgh airport, and 20 minutes from the city center, but feels as though it is situated in the middle of the Scottish countryside, miles away.
-It elegantly sits down a very long driveway, away from the main road, in a serene and quiet spot of 55 acres, giving guests the convenience of being close to the city and airport, and the luxury of a remote and quiet location.
+It elegantly sits down a very long driveway, away from the main road, in a serene and quiet spot of 55 acres.
+This feature gives guests the convenience of being close to the city and airport, and the luxury of feeling as though one is in a remote and quiet location.

 My mother was traveling with me, and when we arrived at the stately house, we were helped with our luggage and shown to our room in no time.
-The lobby was lovely, and the hotel filled with character and although it sounds trite, the photos just don’t do justice to these spaces.
+The lobby was lovely, and the hotel filled with character.
+Although it sounds trite, the photos truly don’t do justice to these spaces.

 My mother and I checked into our room in the newer part of the premises and I must say, I was surprised at how large and spacious it was.
 The decor was tasteful and I really liked the low lighting.
 The stuffed toy kitty in the center photo below is to be placed outside one’s door instead of a “do not disturb” sign, which I thought was quite adorable.
 And yes, that is a TV above the bathtub, so you can soak, and not miss your favorite shows!